Azure/azure-cli/doc/authoring_help.md

 ---

+Below is some documentation on taking advantage of this in your YAML help files.

 In your YAML files, the same `short-summary` and `long-summary` is used for all profiles.

 For the command parameters section, any parameters not used by a profile will be ignored and not displayed.